freenas/freenas-docs/userguide/system.rst

 If you need to use a certificate that is signed by an external CA, such as Verisign, instead create a certificate signing request.
-To do so, click the "Create Certificate Signing Request" button.
-This will open a screen similar to
+To do so, click the :guilabel:`Create Certificate Signing Request` button.
+A screen like the one in
-:numref:`Figure %s <create_new_cert_fig>`,
+:numref:`Figure %s <create_new_cert_fig>` opens,
-but without the "Signing Certificate Authority" field.
+but without the :guilabel:`Signing Certificate Authority` field.

 All certificates that you import, self-sign, or make a certificate signing request for will be added as entries to